 As a holistic nutritionist, I've learned the science behind what alcohol does to our bodies and while I don't necessarily recommend it, I also know that it's part of life and many don't want to (or need to) avoid it altogether.
 I'm all about balance and if that means that you have a drink here and there, that's a-okay in my book.

 Before we get to the hangover cures, let's first talk about how alcohol affects our bodies.
 I've found this to be true for myself, but when I'm more aware of the why behind certain things, I'm much more likely to make smart decisions about what I'm consuming.
 So, here it goes:

-But what happens while the alcohol is in our blood stream?
+But what happens while the alcohol is in our bloodstream?
 Well for starters, it can pretty much be carried anywhere in the body, but our body is also smart and so it tries to send as much to the liver as possible so that the liver can properly filter out the toxins.
-It also goes to the brain, which causes us to have that feel of being “tipsy” or “drunk”.
+It also goes to the brain, which causes us to have that feeling of being “tipsy” or “drunk”.

 Kinda scary, right?
 That's why it's important to remember that when you drink, drink in moderation, drink slowly, and drink water in between drinks to help support your body's natural detoxification process.